 The fastest way to get more people to subscribe to your blog is to launch a giveaway.
 People want to get stuff for free.
 They’ll be happy to give you their email address.

 Here’s a perfect Game of Thrones giveaway contest that was promoted on Facebook:

 You can even increase its chances of going viral, by asking contestants to share it with their friend to get more credits.
 They’ll be happy to spread the word out to get you more people and to increase their chances of getting the prize.

 It’s the best way to get your word out fast.
 A while ago, Homage hosted a Facebook giveaway contest and grew to over 140,000 loyal fans who also subscribed to their list.

-Building your email list is a tough process at the beginning.
+Building an email list for your SaaS is a tough process at the beginning.
 But once you get your feed soaked in it, it can become your second nature.

 If you’re a beginner, you can avoid getting overwhelmed with all these list building tactics.
 Here’s my advice: pick one strategy and run with it.